openstack/tempest/roles/run-tempest/README.rst

                # Line with only a comment.
                (tempest\.(api|scenario|thirdparty)).*$    # Run only api scenario and third party

+.. zuul:rolevar:: tempest_test_blacklist

+   Specifies a blacklist file to skip tests that are not needed.

+   Pass a full path to the file.

 .. zuul:rolevar:: tox_envlist
    :default: smoke